oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

-  -pass-user-headers: pass X-Forwarded-User and X-Forwarded-Email information to upstream (default true) -profile-url string: Profile access endpoint -provider string: OAuth provider (default "google") -proxy-prefix string: the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) (default "/oauth2")
+  -pass-user-headers: pass X-Forwarded-User and X-Forwarded-Email information to upstream (default true) -profile-url string: Profile access endpoint -provider string: OAuth provider (default "google") -ping-path string: the ping endpoint that can be used for basic health checks (default "/ping") -proxy-prefix string: the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) (default "/oauth2")
   -proxy-websockets: enables WebSocket proxying (default true) -pubjwk-url string: JWK pubkey access endpoint: required by login.gov